Remedy Entertainment: Max Payne series (1999–2005)

 Sam Lake was the writer and the face model for Max Payne in the original game, and has since represented Remedy on numerous occasions.

-Following the release of Death Rally, Remedy began pitching their next project to Miller.
+Following the release of Death Rally, Remedy began pitching its next project to Miller.
 One was a space flight simulation game like Descent: FreeSpace, one was a racing game, while another was an isometric shooter named Dark Justice.
 Miller decided to fund the shooter's development, on the condition the game had a strong central character like Duke Nukem, 3D graphics, and a better name.
 He felt Dark Justice was too "dark" and "adult".
 The team proposed different possibilities, ranging from "Dick Justice" to "Max Heat", a name the company trademarked for $20,000, before settling on the name "Max Payne".
 The game's lead designer was Petri Järvilehto.
 He wanted bullet time and slow motion, a hallmark of Hong Kong action films, to be the core mechanic for their game.
 They decided to position it as a resource for players to use.
 With an expertise in computing because of their demoscene background, the team crafted their own game engine for the game.
 Sam Lake was appointed as the game's writer.
 He introduced elements commonly found in crime fiction and film noir into the game.
 The team wanted to use real-life photos for the game's texture, though this was initially met with heavy resistance by the artists.
 In 1999, the designers travelled from Finland to New York to research the city and get ideas for environments.
 Accompanied by two former New York Police Department bodyguards, they took thousands of photographs for mapping.
 The company spent most of its time in 2000 further refining the game's graphics.
 Having delayed its release twice, Max Payne received critical acclaim when it was released in July 2001.
 It was noted for its heavy focus on story and atmosphere as an action game, which was traditionally more gameplay oriented.
 The game was a commercial success, selling more than seven million copies.